Give ‘Em the Hook

 All gaffs feature a solid handhold, whether that’s foam grips, tuna-cord wraps or a wrist lanyard.
 With any of those, gloves still help mitigate a slimy, wet handle during critical moments at the gunwale.

-AFTCO’s two most popular gaffs are 4- and 6-footers with 4-inch gaff hooks.
+AFTCO’s two most popular fishing gaffs are 4- and 6-footers with 4-inch gaff hooks.
 “They are the two most popular sizes for gaffing tuna, probably the most commonly gaffed fish,” says Stotesbury.
 “The 4-inch hook gets a big bite of flesh, which makes it difficult for the tuna to pull off or open the hook.”

 Fishing Gaff Material